-- (a) In accordance with the Placement of Orders clause of this solicitation, the offeror elects to receive orders placed by GSA's Federal Supply Service (FSS) by either □ facsimile transmission or □ computer-to-computer Electronic Data Interchange (EDI). - (b) An offeror electing to receive computer-to-computer EDI is requested to indicate below the name, address, and telephone number of the representative to be contacted regarding establishment of an EDI interface. - (c) An offeror electing to receive orders by facsimile transmission is requested to indicate below the telephone num-

-should be forwarded.

-(d) For mailed orders, the offeror is requested to include the postal mailing address(es) where paper form orders should be mailed.
+- (a) In accordance with the Placement of Orders clause of this solicitation, the offeror elects to receive orders placed by GSA's Federal Supply Service (FSS) by either □ facsimile transmission or □ computer-to-computer Electronic Data Interchange (EDI). - (b) An offeror electing to receive computer-to-computer EDI is requested to indicate below the name, address, and telephone number of the representative to be contacted regarding establishment of an EDI interface. - (c) An offeror electing to receive orders by facsimile transmission is requested to indicate below the telephone number(s) for facsimile transmission equipment where orders should be forwarded. - (d) For mailed orders, the offeror is requested to include the postal mailing address(es) where paper form orders should be mailed.

-(End of provision)

 Alternate I (Sep 1999).
-As prescribed in 516.506(b), delete paragraph (d) of the basic provision.
+As prescribed in 516.506(e), delete paragraph (d) of the basic provision.

 Alternate II (Sep 1999).
-As prescribed in 516.506(b), add the following paragraph (e) to the basic provision:
+As prescribed in 516.506(e), add the following paragraph (e) to the basic provision: